Search

 6 ounces ground pork

-1 tablespoon Sichuan Pixian broad bean paste (duo ban jiang)
+1 tablespoon Sichuan Pixian broad bean paste (doubanjiang)

-1 teaspoon salted chopped chilies (duo jiao), could replace it with pao jiao, or other red chili peppers
+1 teaspoon salted chopped chilies (duo jiao), or substitute with pao jiao or other red chili peppers

 1 tablespoon scallions, minced